thrawn01/quartz-garden/content/posts/Solve Boring Problems Once, Then Stop Solving Them.md

 **Invest in developer education.** This is where most platform teams fall short.
 You can't just publish a library and expect adoption.
 You need to teach people how to use it and why it matters.
 This is most useful when onboarding new developers.

 Run regular classes on your golden path tools.
-Not just "here's the API" documentation walks - actual hands-on workshops where developers build something using the standard approach.
+Not just "here's the API" documentation walks; actual hands-on workshops where developers build something using the standard approach.
 Let them feel how much easier it is when the foundation is already solid.

 Create onboarding curriculum that introduces new engineers to the golden paths from day one.
 Before they have a chance to stumble into old patterns or build their own solutions, show them the standard way.
 Make the golden path the first thing they learn, not something they discover six months in.

 Record the sessions.
 Build a library of training material.
 When someone asks "how do I do X?" the answer should be "here's the standard library, and here's documentation or a 20-minute video walking through exactly how to use it."

-Education isn't overhead - it's the difference between a golden path that exists and a golden path that gets used.
-The best standard library in the world is worthless if developers don't know it exists or don't understand how to use it effectively.
+Education isn't overhead; it's the difference between a golden path that exists and a golden path that gets used.
+The best standard library in the world is worthless if developers don't know it exists or don't understand how to use it well.

 The platform team's job isn't just building consistency.
 It's building understanding.